 Mr. Rat’s max brain temperature reaches an extreme high of 103 (39.5) during extremely vigorous rat sex.

 That was his top brain temp without drugs.
 But let Mr. Rat, and presumably, humans, start tweaking on Meth and his brain temp cranks up to an over-the-top level of 104 (40C.)

 At that point, the brain temp has begun to damage Mr. Rat and his larger human cousin’s brain.
 From here on as the brain temperature rises, the blood-brain barrier, the thing that protects your brain from infection and other damage, begins to leak.
 At this temperature, the very structure of the brain begins to “cook” as in there are structural changes.

 I am not making this stuff up.
 I found this is in Kiyatkin’s article “The hidden side of drug action: brain temperature changes induced by neuroactive drugs,” from Psychopharmacology (2013) 225:765–780

-Kiyatkin also points out that while the human brain only contains 2% of your body weight it use up to 20% of the energy you use every day.
-This may explain why since T. V. came on the scene humans are thinking less and weighing more, but that is the topic for another blog post.
+Kiyatkin also points out that while the human brain only contains 2% of your body weight it uses up to 20% of the energy you use every day.
+This may explain why since T. V. came on the scene humans are thinking less and weighing more, but that is a topic for another blog post.
 (The T. V. part is my theory, not Kiyatkin’s.)